virtusize/virtusize.github.io/source/quick-start-guide/index.rst

 Quick Start Guide
 -----------------

+This quick start guide describes all the steps to integrate Virtusize including purchase history in a fast and simple way.
+For more customization options please check the more detailed sections of the developer documentation.

 Before you get started, make sure you have received your **API key** and **Admin account** credentials. `Contact our sales team
 <http://www.virtusize.com/contact>`__, if you have any questions.